 Firstly, if you use Autodesk ReMake (Review) you also have free access to the 50-photo-Preview-quality cloud engine as ReCap 360.
 But with the added benefit of a great set of editing (so you can remove the floor surface) and exporting tools.

 But if you want to get the most out of your photos — and have a fast computer with a fast, modern graphics card — you can also get a subscription to ReMake Pro for $30 monthly or $300 annually in the US and €35 monthly or €350 annually in Europe.

-You can (currently) also get a 3-month RealityCapture “Promo” license for $99.
+RealityCapture (Review) is probably the fastest photogrammetry tool out there.
+You can 3-month “Promo” license for $99 (Now with 50% Discount through Steam Summer Sale until June 5th, 2017).
 This version is capped at 2500 photo but that’s more than enough for using it with the Foldio360 (or capturing small to medium objects in general).

 I won’t go into all differences between these 3 applications in detail here as I’m planning a comprehensive comparison post for just that.
 They’re targeted at different audiences in terms of workflows and scalability.
 But are all great software solutions that are capable of outstanding photogrammetry results.
 And they all offer a trial or demo for testing purposes.

 Here are the results from ReMake Pro and PhotoScan Pro respectively using the same two 48-photo DSLR cycles I used before, but this time I used all 96 photos.
 I used the maximum quality settings for both and choose to generate 4K texture in both cases since I think that’s more than enough for a small object like this.